taharomdhan/Pakcet_Tracer_Project_3-/README.md

 Hi there !

-Today's project is about VLAN'S , inter-VLANS's Sub-interfaces and DHCP configuration in the router
+Today's project is about VLAN'S , inter-VLANS's Sub-interfaces , subnetting ( 5 subnets) and DHCP configuration in the router

 Equipement :